 Using from a mobile device

-Instead, use your browser (Chrome on Android or Safari on iOS), and go to the MindMup for Google Drive landing page.
+The best way to use MindMup from a mobile device is to use your browser (Chrome on Android or Safari on iOS), and go to the MindMup for Google Drive landing page.
 You will be able to create and edit all your maps in as usual from recent versions of mobile browsers.

 There are no native applications for MindMup 2 at the moment, and we do not have any immediate plans to release native mobile applications.
 If this is critical for you, please vote for that on our feature voting site.